adithi2905/info-viz-predictive-health-analytics/README.md

 ## Data Integration

-The final dataset combines patient profiles, medical history, and health events with environmental and healthcare access data to make the dataset richer.
+The final dataset combines patient profiles, medical history, and healthcare events with environmental and healthcare access data to create a more comprehensive view of health outcomes.

-The client-provided datasets focus on patients’ choices, medical history, and healthcare events.
-However, these are not the only factors that determine disease prevalence and life expectancy.
-Environmental factors such as pollution, population characteristics, and healthcare access also contribute to life expectancy and the likelihood of chronic diseases.
+While the client-provided datasets focus on patients’ personal choices, medical history, and healthcare events, these factors alone do not fully explain disease prevalence or life expectancy.
+Broader contextual factors - such as environmental pollution, population characteristics, and access to healthcare - also play a significant role in influencing health outcomes.
+To capture this broader context, we integrated two Kaggle datasets at the state and year level, retaining only relevant fields and discarding unnecessary attributes.
+The resulting dataset is enriched with both individual-level and contextual information and is structured as shown below.

 <img width="182" height="131" alt="image" src="https://github.com/user-attachments/assets/76102e90-3a74-4982-90d7-ad6e659f204b" />